Glossary

 Email verification is the process of checking whether an email address exists, is properly formatted, and can receive messages by validating syntax, DNS records, and mailbox existence.

-Regular email verification is essential because B2B contact data decays at approximately 22.5% per year due to job changes, company mergers, and domain changes.
-Teams that skip verification risk high bounce rates, damaged sender reputation, and potential blacklisting by email service providers.
+Regular email verification is essential because B2B contact data decays at approximately 22.5% per year due to job changes, company mergers, domain changes, and email system migrations.
+A database of 10,000 emails will have roughly 2,250 undeliverable addresses after just one year without re-verification.
+Teams that skip verification risk high bounce rates, damaged sender reputation, and potential blacklisting by email service providers like Google and Microsoft.

 Related Terms